The distance between the lenses when collimating / coupling using a GRIN collimator pair.

 300 mW Maximum Power

 Thorlabs offers pigtailed fiber collimators that use Graded-Index (GRIN) lenses.
-These GRIN collimators are coupled to polarization-maintaining (PM) fiber with the slow axis aligned to the connector key.
-They can be used individually as a single colimator or coupler, or can be used in pairs, with a free-space beam between the lenses.
-We offer models aligned at 630 nm, 780 nm, or 1550 nm.
-Each pigtailed fiber collimator is offered wth a 2.0 mm narrow key FC/PC connector or a 2.0 mm narrow key FC/APC connector.
+These GRIN collimators feature a Ø1.8 mm clear aperture and are coupled to graded-index multimode (MM) fiber.
+They are designed to be used in pairs, with a free-space beam between the lenses.
+They can also be used individually, as a single collimator or coupler.
+We offer models aligned at 1310 nm or 1550 nm and with a choice of an unterminated fiber end, a 2.0 mm narrow key FC/PC connector, or a 2.0 mm narrow key FC/APC connector.
 Contact Tech Support for custom connector options.

 Free-Space Coupling When using GRIN collimators to couple a free-space beam into a fiber, precise alignment is needed for good coupling efficiency.
-We recommend using a kinematic tip and tilt mount and lens tube adapter, paired with an XYZ adjustable platform (such as our POLARIS-K05T6 mirror mount, SM05PT SM05-threaded adapter, sold below, and MT3 translation stage), or our K6XS 6-axis kinematic mount paired with an SM1PT lens tube adapter, sold below.
+We recommend using a kinematic tip and tilt mount and lens tube adapter, paired with an XYZ adjustable platform (such as our POLARIS-K05T6, SM05PT, sold below, and MT3), or our 6-axis kinematic mount paired with a lens tube adapter (K6XS and SM1PT, sold below).